qin-zzz/qin-zzz.github.io/resume/my_resume.md

 <!-- {:.smaller} -->
 **Material Planning Specialist** at **[TP-LINK](https://www.tp-link.com/)**

-Managed the four-stage supply chain and formulated material plan.
+Managed the four-stage supply chain and formulated material plans.
 {:.note title="SUMMARY1"}
 - Improved material planning accuracy and efficiency by optimizing the calculation logic of the ASCP system and supplementing the linkage logic of the ECO/ECN module and the MRP module of the ERP system
 - Sorted out the repetitive task process and formulated SOP and trained new employees